Cantera/cantera/doc/sphinx/develop/running-tests.md

 scons test-kinetics
 ```

-Next, we need to set some environment variables that specify where the test program
+Next, you need to set some environment variables that specify where the test program can
-can find files needed to run the tests.
-Normally, these are handled by SCons:
+find files needed to run the tests.
+Normally, setting these would be handled by SCons.
 ```sh
 export CANTERA_DATA=test/data:data
 export PYTHONPATH=test/python:$PYTHONPATH